vladak/workmon/README.md

 In the beginning of the [pandemic](https://en.wikipedia.org/wiki/COVID-19), the company offices went closed rather quickly and I found myself working with my laptop placed on a piano.
 The initial shock held for a long time, I spent couple of months working like that.
 This was not good for my posture at all.

-Later on, I built a very nice setup around [motorized standing desk](https://www.fully.com/standing-desks.html) with all the bells and whistles (meticulous cable management, custom oak wooden top, BenQ LED light placed on external display, IKEA pegboard next to the table to hold the essentials (like noise cancelling headphones), [Varmilo keyboard](https://en.varmilo.com/), [Govemade desk pad](https://grovemade.com/product/matte-desk-pad/?initial=533), WiFi extender AP mounted underneath the desk, professionally framed pictures/drawings on the wall, etc.
+Later on, I built a very nice setup around [motorized standing desk](https://www.fully.com/standing-desks.html) with all the bells and whistles (meticulous cable management, custom oak wooden top, BenQ LED light placed on external display, IKEA pegboard next to the table to hold the essentials (like noise cancelling headphones), [Varmilo keyboard](https://en.varmilo.com/), [Grovemade desk pad](https://grovemade.com/product/matte-desk-pad/?initial=533), WiFi extender AP mounted underneath the desk, professionally framed pictures/drawings on the wall, etc.

 Using this setup allowed me to be very productive, possibly more productive than in the office, to the point when I wanted to know more about how I work to make the increased [productivity levels sustainable](https://drmaciver.substack.com/p/people-dont-work-as-much-as-you-think).